No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 g ∘ f ≅ A → B | Z
 ```

-We classify the flow structure depending on the morphism type.
+We categorize flow structures based on the type of morphism.

 **Self Identity Morphism: Triangle**
 ```